 In the opening days of World War II, Europe experienced the original “shock and awe” campaign.
-Nazi Germany’s military forces unleashed unprecedented terror onto neighbouring countries.
+Nazi Germany’s military forces unleashed unprecedented terror onto neighboring countries.
 They were the first to use modern technology at immense scale, in order to launch “an intense military campaign intended to bring about a swift victory.”The Germans called this blitzkrieg, which translates into English as “lightning war”.

 The Nazi’s entire fleet of tanks was equipped with radio equipment (a first in the history of warfare), their planes filled the skies, and Allied forces were shocked and terrified by the Nazi’s unexpected show of force.
 It was unlike anything anyone had ever seen before.